perepaul/laratickets-guzbyte/README.md

 Normalize the use of core Laravel features such as Pagination, Gates, Commands, Eloquent eager loading etc. Using these advanced features can greatly impact our decision.

 ### Good Luck!

+# How to use my solution

+1. Pull the current codebase.
+2. Configure Email Client in .env file (e.g. mailhog, Mailtrap) to recieve temporary login details
+3. Run Migration
+4. Seed Database to create Ticket Departments
+    ```bash
+        php artisan db:seed
+    ```
+5. Create new admin with the command the following command
+    ```bash
+        php artisan create:user {name of user} {The email of the user} {The user role can either be admin, user or agent}
+    ```
+6.